uhellstr/OpenXtalk-gameoflife/README.md

 - Additional Linux 64-bit support verified.
 If you want to compile the code for 64-bit Linux then you should go for LiveCode release 8.0.0-dp6 or higher that includes the necessary sqlite libraries.

+Note: (2019/08/05) On CentOS 7 you by default have an older version of gcc installed.
+The game uses the sqlite engine and the shared library shipped with LiveCode requires gcc 4.9 or higher.
+(Found out this testing with LiveCode 9.5.0 on CentOS 7).
+The W/O here is to manually install gcc 4.9.4 or higher to avoid the revdberr when loading the game into the IDE or running a standalone version of the game.

 History: